> ๐ Part of: The Complete Guide to Mobile Barber Services

 Quick Tipping Decision Guide

-With StylesGo, you can add a tip directly in the app after your appointment.
+With our app, you can add a tip directly after your appointment.
 No cash, no awkward math.
-Your barber sees the tip right away in the app.
+Your barber sees the tip right away in the app, 100% pass-through.